 Congratulations!
 Now you know how to configure your WordPress Media Settings.
 The next step is to configure your WordPress Permalinks.

 Next Step: How To Configure WordPress: Permalinks

-Disclaimer: This site has no direct association with WordPress or any WordPress-related products promoted on this website.
-We may derive affiliate commissions from purchases of products or services mentioned on our website.
-All images are the copyright of their respective owners and have been used only for training and illustrative purposes.
+Disclaimer: We have no association with WordPress or any WordPress products promoted on this site.
+We may derive financial benefits from the purchase of any services and/or products advertised, promoted or linked to this site.
+All images and details sourced from product websites remain the copyright of their respective owners and comply with all license terms and agreements of use.

 Did you find this article useful?
 If so, please take a moment to use the links below to share this information with anyone who can benefit from learning about WordPress.